kaanarslan1990/-os-calculator/README.md

 >>Part-1 HTML Structure

-	- Creat structure of the HTML5
+	- Create structure of the HTML5
 	- Give name of your project (title)
-	- Create the main structur of the HTML
+	- Create the main structure of the HTML

 >>Part-2 CSS Structure